Health insurance in Indiana

 - Indiana relies on the federally facilitated exchange, so residents enroll through HealthCare.gov.

-- Open enrollment for 2021 health plans is November 1 – December 15, 2020; residents with qualifying events can enroll outside of that window.
+- Open enrollment for 2021 health plans ended on December 15, 2020.
+Residents with qualifying events can enroll outside of open enrollment.

 - Short-term health plans in Indiana can have 364-day terms, but must have benefit caps of $2+ million.